-Students who are interested in taking college courses during their junior and senior year at West Central High School must receive permission from the high school counselor and principal.
+Students who are interested in taking college courses during their Junior and Senior year at West Central High School must receive permission from the High School Counselor and Principal.
+Sophomores are also able to take college courses, but it is recommended more so for Juniors and Seniors.
 Specific rules, restrictions, and regulations pertaining to these courses are available through the guidance office.
 Students can earn high school credit as well as college credit.
 Students are responsible for the cost of class, which includes tuition and books.
 Students must meet college criteria to enroll in a dual credit class.
 A complete catalog of these courses is included at the end of the curriculum guide for your convenience or may be found on Carl Sandburg's website.
 Students must designate if they would like the college course to count as dual credit or dual enrollment.
-Dual Credit courses will apply credit both towards high school graduation criteria, and earn college credits.
+Dual Credit courses will apply credit both toward high school graduation criteria, and earn college credits.
 Dual Credit course grades will show up on the student's transcript.
-Dual enrollment will allow the student to take college credit, and the grades will not be reflective on the student's transcript.
-Students must designate dual credit or dual enrollment for each class in which they are enrolled in with the guidance counselor at the start of the class.
+Dual enrollment will allow the student to take college classes while in high school, but will not earn credit towards high school graduation.
+Dual Enrollment will only provide college credit, and the grades will not be reflective on the student's transcript.
+Students must designate dual credit or dual enrollment for each class in which they are enrolled in with the Guidance Counselor at the start of the class.
 Student's have one week to change the designation after class has begun.